alireza-aliabadi/alireza-aliabadi/README.md

 ## Hi there, I'm Alireza
-I'm mid-level DevOps engineer and currently work in Pouyan company (one of Hamrah Aval subsidiaries).
+I'm mid-level DevOps and Software engineer.
 I interest in software engineering challenges and learn new things in software field. my other tech favorites are cybersecurity and blockchain.
 I enjoy using tech's edge tools and learn about them.
 My other favorites fields are music and investing in cryptocurrency.
 I'm Rock, Rock n Roll, 50's - 90's fan.
 It would be my pleasure to receive your comments, advice or have collaboration :)